 Which federal agencies are involved?

 In domestic incidents, FEMA works with state and local authorities to marshal a response from multiple federal agencies.
 FEMA’s ability to organize various assets swiftly is critical, experts say.
-“In the immediate aftermath of a disaster, you have a limited window to save lives,” says U.S. Coast Guard Captain Michael Trimpert.
+“In the immediate aftermath of a disaster, you have a limited window to save lives,” said former U.S. Coast Guard Captain (Ret.)
+Michael Trimpert.
 “FEMA can come in with coordination expertise and set up a command structure that enables that quick and effective response.”

 The agencies that participate vary based on the nature of the incident and the needs of the jurisdiction.
 In assembling an interagency team, FEMA relies on the National Response Framework (NRF) and National Disaster Recovery Framework, which identify the subset of agencies best equipped to respond to a particular challenge.
 For example, the NRF identifies the U.S. Army Corps of Engineers as the primary agency for emergency infrastructure repair.
-FEMA can also bring in nongovernmental organizations (NGOs) such as the American Red Cross.
+FEMA can also bring in nongovernmental organizations (NGOs) such as the American Red Cross and Mercy Corps.

 A small number of federal agencies can administer limited disaster relief [PDF] without a presidential declaration, including the Small Business Administration (SBA) and the Departments of Agriculture, Health and Human Services, and Transportation.